matanbt/Basic-GUI-API/README.md

 # Basic-GUI-API

 ### Description:
-Allows turning a command-line-script to basic form-like-GUI with a few lines of code.
+A basic and intuitive API that allows turning a command-line-script to basic form-like-GUI with a few lines of code.

-Includes in-code documentation [e.g. `help(FormGUI)`].
+Includes in-code documentation [e.g. by `help(FormGUI)`].

 ### Example: